FRED WIGHTMAN PIKE 1885–1953

-When he was at Eastbourne his wife and two daughters followed him.
+When he was at Eastbourne, he was living with his wife and two daughters.
 One daughter is still alive (2018) and remembers their “digs”.
-It is likely that he worked at the Eastbourne Aviation Company, which was a RNAS training centre for pilots plus a seaplane factory.
+It is likely that he worked at the Eastbourne Aviation Company (EAC), which was a RNAS training centre for pilots and a seaplane factory.
 The EAC was situated between Eastbourne and Pevensey Bay.

 1.4.18: Transferred to Royal Air Force, acting air mechanic I(c) remaining at Eastbourne.